roytang/blog/content/post/2006/06/my-job-such-as-it-is.md

 Not that it's a bad job mind you.
 Just the opposite in fact, above average pay and work I enjoy doing (most of the time).
 Sure, it gets stressful at times; especially since I'm currently serving as technical lead on one of the larger projects, such that I often get overwhelmed by technical requests.
 But somehow I've grown used to it here.
 For lack of a better term, I've grown some roots.

 And yesterday, I was promoted.
 I haven't been briefed on the details yet, but I know from others that it's not a salary increase thing, more of additional benefits.
-Still, it's good to be recognized, even if I was expecting it (people were kidding me for months that I was already past due for it&#8230;) Even though I was expecting it, I still failed to gather my usual wordiness and basically stammered a couple of thank you's as my speech.
+Still, it's good to be recognized, even if I was expecting it (people were kidding me for months that I was already past due for it... ) Even though I was expecting it, I still failed to gather my usual wordiness and basically stammered a couple of thank you's as my speech.
 Hey, I didn't expect to have to talk to two hundred people!

-Man, now it's gonna be even harder to resign&#8230;
+Man, now it's gonna be even harder to resign...

  [1]: http://www.pinoytechblog.com/archives/salary-averages-comparison